-• NOI: FERC's Policy for Recovery of Income Tax Costs & ROE Policies (PL17-1)
+NOI: FERC's Policy for Recovery of Income Tax Costs & ROE Policies (PL17-1)

-On December 15, 2016, the FERC issued a notice of inquiry ("NOI") seeking comments regarding how to address any double recovery resulting from the FERC's current income tax allowance and ROE policies.80 The NOI followed the D.C.
-Circuit's United Airlines81 holding that the FERC failed to demonstrate that there is no double recovery of taxes for a partnership pipeline as a result of the income tax allowance and ROE determined pursuant to the DCF methodology, and remanding the decisions to the FERC to develop a mechanism "for which the Commission can demonstrate that there is no double recovery" of partnership income tax costs".82 Comments and reply comments were submitted by over 25 and 18 parties, respectively.
-This matter is pending before the FERC.
+On December 15, 2016, the FERC issued a notice of inquiry ("NOI") seeking comments regarding how to address any double recovery resulting from the FERC's current income tax allowance and ROE policies.
+The NOI followed the D.C.
+Circuit's United Airlines holding that the FERC failed to demonstrate that there is no double recovery of taxes for a partnership pipeline as a result of the income tax allowance and ROE determined pursuant to the DCF methodology, and remanding the decisions to the FERC to develop a mechanism "for which the Commission can demonstrate that there is no double recovery" of partnership income tax costs".
+Comments and reply comments were submitted by over 25 and 18 parties, respectively.
+Since the last Report, on January 2, 2018, R. Gordon Gooch filed a motion requesting that the FERC compel all pass-through entities to reduce their claims for income tax allowance in rates, lowering rates as necessary to make their rates "just and reasonable" in response to the passage and signature into law of the "Tax Cut and Jobs Act" (Public Law No. 115-97).
+This matter remains pending before the FERC.

-DOE-Initiated Proposal: Grid Reliability & Resilience Pricing Rule (RM18-1)
+• DOE-Initiated Proposal: Grid Reliability & Resilience Pricing Rule (RM18-1)